ThePresistence/superduper/code_quality_tool_1_Black/notes.md

 * which is basically means incremental changes to make code more redable than it was when you first started.
 * Refractoring is a skill it needs repeated practice to master.
 * Please read this [😌<-click](https://testdriven.io/blog/clean-code-python/) for how to write a clean python code.

 ## 3 Auto Formatters

 * It will be automatically format the code what you have written.
 * The first tool is [**BLACK**](https://github.com/psf/black)

 ### 3.1 Black

-* Black is a python package it works in CLI.
+* Black is a CLI code used to format the code using cli.
 * Black modifies the files in place until unless you're specifically telling to the black.
 * This is one of the best tool to use in the teams for formatting a code for production use case.
 It contains lot of functionalities for formatting the code, best tool for pythonic way of formatting.